strictdoc-project/strictdoc/docs/sphinx/source/strictdoc_01_user_guide.rst

     TITLE: Requirements management
     STATEMENT: StrictDoc shall enable requirements management.

-Create a file called ``hello_world.sdoc`` somewhere on your file system and copy the above text to it.
+Create a file called ``hello_world.sdoc`` somewhere on your file system and copy the above text to it. **The file must end with a newline character**.

 Once you have ``strictdoc`` installed (see :ref:`SDOC_UG_GETTING_STARTED` below), run StrictDoc as follows: